-Whether you have cooked and cleaned your own fresh crab, or bought one at the supermarket, this is a great, easy way to serve it up.
+Whether you cook and clean your own fresh crab, or bought one at the supermarket, this recipe is a great, easy way to serve it up.
 If you don't have access to Dungeness crabs then you could substitute whatever you have locally.

 So, now that you see how easy it is to cook and clean fresh crab, what are you waiting for?

 - 2 freshly cooked Dungeness crabs cleaned and cracked

 - 2 tablespoons Ghee or clarified butter if you don't have Ghee, or clarified butter, mix 1 tablespoon extra virgin olive oil with 1 tablespoon unsalted butter with extra virgin olive oil

 - 2 teaspoons Rasel Hanout*

 - salt and freshly ground pepper to taste

 - 1 lemon seeded and thinly sliced

 - *Rasel Hanout is a blend of spices and can be found in Indian other middle eastern ethnic markets